demithehomie/021_CodeCompetition/README.md

 **021 Engenharia Digital Bank Code Competition**

-Welcome to the 021 Engenharia Digital Bank Code Competition README.
+Welcome to the 021 Engenharia Digital Bank Code Competition.
 This document provides a comprehensive overview of the competition, its objectives, rules, and guidelines.

 ### About the Competition
 The 021 Engenharia Digital Bank Code Competition is an exciting event organized by 021 Engenharia, a leading engineering company based in Brazil.
 Held in 2019, the competition aimed to foster innovation and creativity in the development of digital banking solutions.